Springer, Astros beat Angels to clinch AL West | Devdiscourse

 George Springer homered in each of his first three plate appearances, shouldering the load until the Houston Astros broke free with a six-run fifth inning in their 13-5 victory over the visiting Los Angeles Angels on Sunday.
 The Astros (102-54) clinched the American League West with the win, their ninth full-season division title and third in a row.
 Houston completed its home schedule with a club-record 60 victories and finished 32-6 at home against AL West foes, with perfect marks against Seattle and Texas.

 Diaz delivered a three-run homer, his eighth on the season, in the sixth for the Astros' fifth dinger of the game.
-Springer (3-for-5, four RBIs) and Diaz (3-for-4, three RBIs) tallied multi-hit and multi-RBI games, while rookie Yordan Alvarez finished 4-for-4 for his second four-hit game.
+Springer went 3-for-5 with four RBIs and Diaz 3-for-4 with three RBIs, and rookie Yordan Alvarez finished 4-for-4 for his second career four-hit game.
 Astros right-hander Justin Verlander (20-6) notched his second career 20-win season despite laboring over five innings, allowing two runs on six hits and two walks.
 He posted just five strikeouts, leaving him six shy of 3,000 in his career with just one start left this season, but posted two key strikeouts in succession in the fourth to strand Angels shortstop Andrelton Simmons at third base representing the tying run.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)